roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 04Page 5

+===

- 04Page 5 ****** The Hard Body's Continuing Education Ch.
-04 ****** bydlsloan© On the next hole, Cori found herself distracted by the fact that her tits were sticking out -- they seemed to interfere with her swing and she sliced the ball far off into the woods.
+On the next hole, Cori found herself distracted by the fact that her tits were sticking out -- they seemed to interfere with her swing and she sliced the ball far off into the woods.
 Miles had a nice drive down the middle of the fairway, but three-putted and their lead was cut to one stroke.

  Miles instructed Cori to "distract them" and she proceeded to do her best, stretching, bending over, sighing or giggling, adjusting her leg warmers, taking long, slow drinks of her beer, sucking on the bottle neck as she tilted her head back so they could watch her swallow.
 All her tricks helped a little, as both Victor and Sam duffed shots, their concentration clearly broken by a flash of skin or particularly sexy pose.
 At one point, Cori sat down by the tee box, pretending to be tired and resting while they all teed off.
 But, as Sam prepared to strike the ball, she began a slow, sensuous crawl over to the golf court, giving him a perfect view of her ass and pussy.
 He shanked the shot and didn't even cart.